forward-distribution/bridget/docs/integration.md

 # [API](#api)

-In the API segment of the integration guide we will define what you get out-of-the-box when integrating `bridget` and all of the specific changes the web delivery(website) should make in order for it to be compatible with and to function within the WebView context.
+In the API segment of the integration guide we will define what you get out-of-the-box when integrating `bridget` and all of the specific changes the `web delivery` should make in order for it to be compatible with and to function within the WebView context.

 ## [Linking](#api-linking)

 The linking part of the API focuses on two things, document & external navigation.

 Essentially, anywhere in the app where you have a link (e.g. `<a href='http://...'> link </a>` tag)  `bridget` will hijack the `onclick` (`ontap` | `onpress`) event of this element and do something else instead, provided the correct data properties have been set or are present on the web page.